 Health: This is a malarial area.

-Communication: There is a good mobile signal and Wi-Fi internet access is available outside reception.
+Communication: There is a good mobile signal and Wi-Fi internet access is available outside reception free of charge.

 Spend a week on a tropical Indian Ocean island.
 Submit to the gentle rhythm of life, easy and unhurried.